-To find a local resource or a provider in your area visit the Maternal Mental Health Referral Network.
+To find a local resource or a provider in your area, visit the Maternal Mental Health Referral Network.

 What is Maternal Mental Health?

 Depression and anxiety are the most common complication of childbirth.
-In fact, one eight Utah women, according to the Pregnancy Risk Assessment Monitoring System (PRAMS), are affected by postpartum depression, and one in three Utah women will experience either depression during pregnancy, anxiety during pregnancy, or postpartum depression.
+In fact, one in eight Utah women, according to the Pregnancy Risk Assessment Monitoring System (PRAMS), are affected by postpartum depression, and one in three Utah women will experience either depression during pregnancy, anxiety during pregnancy, or postpartum depression.

 What are Symptoms and Risk Factors?

 Many moms struggle with symptoms they may not recognize as a problem, such as too much or too little sleep, avoiding family or friends, irritability, anger, lack of enjoyment in things they used to love, scary thoughts they are afraid of, thinking someone else would be a better mom or wishing they could disappear.